SpruceVedant/FIFA/readme.md

-This project exposes a Web API for accessing historic data from the FIFA World Cup championship.
+This project exposes a Web API for accessing data from the FIFA World Cup championship.